immortalillusions/Snapshot/instructions.md

 * today's summary
 * tomorrow's summary
+* all eligible weekly summaries, except that task changes update only weekly summaries whose date range contains the old or new task

 The summary-generation logic must be implemented in one shared function so both the Cron and task-change path use the same rules.

-For Calendar-originated task changes, the required order is: receive the webhook notification, incrementally reconcile the Calendar change into Postgres, then regenerate both summaries from the updated Postgres tasks.
+For Calendar-originated task changes, the required order is: receive the webhook notification, incrementally reconcile the Calendar change into Postgres, then regenerate the affected summaries from the updated Postgres tasks.

 ## Data model